RaianRashidRimon/Prolog-Problems/README.md

 # 📋 Problems Include

-    Addition Of Two Numbers
+    Addition of Two Numbers
-    Subtraction Of Two Numbers
+    Subtraction of Two Numbers
-    Multiplication Of Two Numbers
+    Multiplication of Two Numbers
     Division
-    GDC Of Two Numbers
+    GDC of Two Numbers
-    Sum Of Array Value
+    Sum of Array Value
-    Max Value In An Array
+    Max Value on an Array
     Length of Array
     X to the power of Y
     Quadratic Root